Miiroun/Archipelago-NewSuperMarioBrosWii/worlds/nsmbw/docs/en_NSMBW.md

 ## FAQ
-- What is not randomized currently?
-  - Levels (order), enemies, powerups, pipes
-- Deathlink?
-  - Deathlink, deathlink groups and deathlink amnesty are implemented.
-Toggle them with command in client or with options in your yaml.
-- What is different from vanilla
+What is different from vanilla
 - Can't unlock canons or secret exits
 - The unlocks from world 9 requires starcoin items
-  - Peach's castle hint movie shop requires starcoin items
+- Peach's castle hint movie shop requires starcoin items Multiplayer?
-- Multiplayer?
 - You can play NSMBW multiplay 2 ways:
   1) Same-slot co-op: Both connect to the same archipelago slot separately.
 This entails you play seperate levels but a level completed for you get marked for your friend.
 Run /change_collection_level 2 for a better experience
-    2) Local/Dolphin net-play: Not supported for powerups, deathlink movement rando.
+  2) Local/Dolphin net-play: Not supported currently.
--  Tracker?
+Tracker?
 - A basic implementation of Universal tracker, see setup_en.md for instructions.
 A pop tracker pack is in development.
-- Rivvolution patch?
+Rivvolution patch?
 - Some settings require a riivolution patch, it should be auto generated and loaded when you first connect to the archipelago server
-- Do you support item/location groups?
+Do you support item/location groups?
 - yes, e.g. Powerups, Movement, Hintmovies, Starcoins, Starcoins_World1, Starcoins_World1_Level1, Level_completion_world1, Level_completion
-- Why are not cannons unlocked?
+Why are not cannons unlocked?
 - All cannons are locked and turned into locations, they can not be unlocked.
-Same with completing 7-6 and 8-7.
-- Game versions
+Which game versions are supported?
 - Game is developed on US rev2 of NSMBW.
 The client doesn't error out on other editions but some features will not work.
 - If you have another revision please report the problems you have in discord and mention your game revision.
-- I want to help with this game, how do I start?
+I want to help with this game, how do I start?
   - Help is appreciated, both coding, playtesting and logic.
-Begin by reading [dev_docs](../dev_files/dev_docs) and then ask in discord.
+Begin by reading [dev_docs](../dev_files/dev_docs) and then contact us.
-- Why is a level in logic?
+Why is a level in logic?
-  - Run /explain levelname and /explain_more levelname.
+- Run /explain <levelname> and /explain_more <levelname>.
 - This will give you the rule for the location, you can run /movements to get a list of active movements.
-- Why does the client auto press hotkeys?
+Why does the client auto press hotkeys?
   - This is a solution to clear the JIT cache by making and loading a save state.
 If the specific keycombo causes issues you can change them in your game yaml and in host.yaml.
-- Bugs?
+Can I run this randomizer on real hardware?
+- No, since most modifications are run through the external python client.
+There are no plans to implement this.
+- You are however encouraged to run the other nsmbw randomizers mentioned bellow, which works on hardware.
+Are there bugs?
 - Expect bugs, it is still in development.
 - Report a bug either at the [github](https://github.com/Miiroun/Archipelago-NewSuperMarioBrosWii/issues) or in the NSMBW thread in the [AP discord](https://discord.com/channels/731205301247803413/1327187652864380948), make sure to mention your game revision.

 ## Debug tips
+- Run /debug and post your logs in the archipelago discord thread for NSMBW
 - Restart launcher and computer after installing if the client doesn't show up in launcher or something doesn't work.
 - Make sure you are on at least archipelago 0.6.7, lastest world and game version is US rev2 (and the file format is either .iso or .wbfs, .rvz will not work) and are playing on save file 2.
 - If you have problem with the tracker, try updating it.